 Number Splitting

-Sometimes one part is missing, sometimes both are, find the numbers!
+Sometimes one part is missing, find the number!

 The numbers shown give the answer.